fikrurizal/covasim-wbe-indonesia/README.md

 # Covasim simulation – WBE Indonesia (DIY, 2021)

-This repository contains a simple Python script reproducing the Covasim simulations used in [paper / project name].
+This repository contains a simple Python script reproducing the Covasim simulations used in our paper.

 ## How to run